 Q: When is move-in day?

-A: Friday, August 22.
-Check-in begins at 8:00am (for students who live more than 4 hours away) and 10:00am (for students who live les than 4 hours away).
-Specific driving directions will be provided over the summer depending on which neighborhood you live in.
+A: Friday, August 21.
+Specific morning check-in times and driving directions will be provided over the summer depending on which neighborhood you live in.

 Q: Should we arrive the night before?

 A: If you are from another state, it's probably a good idea.
 Consider booking a hotel early.
 Students will not be permitted to move into the residence halls early (unless they are approved early arrivals such as athletes, dance team, marching band, Service-Learning community, etc.)

 Q: Can we come on Saturday instead of Friday?

 A: We do not recommend this.
 Friday is the official Opening day for the University, and there will be a large support team for this effort.
 On Saturday morning, the Orientation schedule is well underway, and important University events take place such as Convocation and meeting with your advisor.

 Q: How long is Orientation for new students?